Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane

 We shall use the following three embedding results.
-The first lets us trade smoothness for $L^p$ and $\ell^r$ regularity.
-The second plays a crucial role in the weak convergence argument by letting us pass to a convergent subsequence in a compact space.
+The first lets us trade smoothness for $L^p$ and $\ell^r$ regularity, whereas the second simplifies some arguments below.
+The third one plays a crucial role in the weak convergence argument by letting us pass to a convergent subsequence in a compact space.

 \begin{theorem}[Besov embeddings] Let $s \in \R$, $1 \leq q \leq p \leq \infty$, and

 Then